dhansel/ArduinoFDC/README.md

 #### `bool ArduinoFDC.motorRunning()`
 Returns *true* if the disk drive motor is currently running and *false* if not.

+## Testing

+In addition to the `ArduinoFDC.h` and `ArduinoFDC.cpp` library files, a small sketch `ArduinoFDC.ino` is provided to demonstrate and test the library.
+The sketch provides a minimal user interface to interact with the library and read/write disks.
+It is easy to use with the Arduino serial monitor.
+Set the monitor to 115200 baud to connect.
+When connected, the sketch will show a command prompt.
+Enter your command in the serial monitor's input line and press *Enter* to execute the command.

+The following commands are supported:
+* `r track, sector[,side]` <br/>
+  Read the sector specified by track/sector/side, copy its contents to an internal buffer and show the buffer content.
+If the *side* parameter is left out it defaults to zero.
+* `w track, sector[,side]` <br/>
+  Write the current buffer contents to the sector specified by track/sector/side and verify the data after writing.
+Shows "Ok" or "Error" status after execution.
+  If the *side* parameter is left out it defaults to zero.
+* `f [0/1]` <br/>
+  Format the disk.
+If the *0/1* parameter is 1 then also initialize an empty DOS file system on the disk.
+The disk should be readable and writable on a DOS/Windows computer after doing so.
+If the *0/1* parameter is left out it defaults to 0.
+* `b` <br/>
+  Show the current buffer content
+* `B [n]` <br/>
+  Fill the buffer with value *n*.
+If *n* is left out then fill the buffer with bytes 0,1,2,...255,0,1,2,...255.
+* `m [0/1]` <br/>
+  Turn the drive motor on/off.
+If the *0/1* argument is left out it defaults to 0.
+* `r` <br/>
+  Read ALL sectors on the disk and show status Ok/Error for each one.
+* `w [0/1]` <br/>
+  Write the current buffer content to ALL sectors on the disk.
+If the *0/1* parameter is 1 then  verify every sector after writing it (significantly slower).
+  If the *0/1* parameter is left out it defaults to 0.

 ## Troubleshooting

 By default the `readSector`, `writeSector` and `formatDisk` functions just return *false*